 Remember: Give Lively is unable to issue refunds on behalf of our nonprofit members, due to our Terms of Use.
 Refunds can only be made by the nonprofit named on the donation receipt.

-Our commitment to nonprofits goes beyond buttressing their fundraising efforts.
-We also support values that inspire nonprofits to tackle tough challenges and complex issues such as gender equality, LGBTQ+ rights, social and environmental justice and more.
+We support values that inspire nonprofits to tackle tough challenges and complex issues such as gender equality, LGBTQ+ rights, social and environmental justice and more.
+Accordingly, we work to terminate all uses of our technology that promote activities not in alignment with our values.

 Unacceptable uses include: